7 Terrific Essential Oils for High Cholesterol

 Lavender Oil

-Most commonly recognized for its relaxing effects, lavender oil may not immediately decrease cholesterol, but its stress-relieving benefits may aid.
-Heart disease is believed to be exacerbated by ongoing stress.
+Most commonly recognized for its relaxing effects, lavender oil may not immediately decrease cholesterol, but its stress-relieving benefits may help.
+Ongoing stress is believed to exacerbate heart disease.

 Lemon Oil

 Limonene, a substance with antioxidant qualities, may be found in lemon essential oil.
-It may aid in lowering oxidative stress, which contributes to heart disease.
+It may help lower oxidative stress, which contributes to heart disease.
 Although there is no concrete study connecting lemon oil to lowering cholesterol, some people also think it may aid in the body’s detoxification process.

 Rosemary Oil